Justin-MacIntosh/Battlecon_Visual/README.md

 A Tutorial for Battlecon is in progress.

-Unique Bases have been added for each character.
+Unique Bases ad Unique Abilities have been added for each character.

 ##Future Additions
-* Unique Abilities
 * Range Example
 * Larger Character Selection
 * Lore Snippets per Character